Open-UAS/Open-UAS.github.io/docs/Intro/README.md

 so these are helpful to look at to know what is expected.
 For information on creating these items, see Section 4 below.

-### Google Drive
+### OneDrive

-The OpenUAS Google Drive folder contains more of the team's informal documentation and work.
+The OpenUAS OneDrive folder contains more of the team's informal documentation and work.
 In this folder, you can find everything from performance calculations spreadsheets to possible design configurations.
 There isn't one area that you should look at right away, but as you have